Sonicdaheghod/Programming-exercises-/README.md

 ## Website used for Python Programming exercises
 >https://www.w3resource.com/python-exercises/python-basic-exercises.php

-Here, I work on Python practice exercises to work on the fundamentals of python coding as I work on side projects.
+Here, I work on Python practice exercises to work on the fundamentals of python coding as I work on side projects during my college career.
+Doing this allows me to become a better coder and understand why certain features are used in code.